RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Practical Full System Scheduling

 Note that the above schedulability analysis assumes a given virtual SM allocation under federated scheduling.
 Hence, we also need to decide the best virtual SM allocation for task sets, in order to get better schedulability.
 The following RT-GPU Scheduling Algorithm adopts a brute force approach to deciding virtual SM allocation.
 Specifically, it enumerates all possible allocations for a given task set on a CPU-GPU platform and uses the schedulability analysis to check whether the task set is schedulable or not.
-Alternatively, one could apply a greedy approach by assigning the minimum numbers of virtual SMs to tasks and increasing the numbers for tasks that miss their deadline according to the schedulability analysis, if one needs to reduce the running time of the algorithm while a slight loss in schedulability is affordable.

-The full procedure of scheduling GPU tasks can be described as follows: (1) Grid search a federated scheduling for the GPU codes and calculate the GPU segment response time $[\GRlo_{i}^{j} \; \GRup_{i}^{j}]$, details in Section \ref{sec:schedule}.4.
+Alternatively, a greedy approach can be applied, if one needs to reduce the running time of the algorithm while a slight loss in schedulability is affordable.
+Given the number of SMs assigned to the tasks and the CPU and GPU execution time, the schedulability under current resource utilization rate can be calculated following the procedure from subsection \ref{sec:GR} to subsection \ref{sec:algo}.
+The full procedure of scheduling GPU tasks can be described as follows: (1) Grid search \cite{chen2014fixed} a federated scheduling for the GPU codes and calculate the GPU segment response time $[\GRlo_{i}^{j} \; \GRup_{i}^{j}]$, details in Section \ref{sec:schedule}.4.
 (2) The CPU segments and memory copy segments are scheduled by fixed priority scheduling.
 (3) If all the tasks can meet the deadline, then they are schedulable and otherwise go back to step (1) to grid search for the next federated scheduling.
-This schedulability test for hard deadline parallel GPU tasks can be summarized in Algorithm 2.
+This schedulability test can be summarized with pseudo code in Algorithm 2.